vidishsirdesai/projects/README.md

  'loadmodule' 'spy' 'perl']
 ```

-A high level classification of these attacks can be created, and the elements in this column can be assigned to one of the high level classes.
+A high level classification of these attacks can be created, and the elements in this column, `attack`, can be assigned to one of the high level classes.

 The attacks are majorly classified as follows,
 1. Normal (normal): These attacks are considered benign and do not pose a threat.